Happy-Ferret/nct/doc/nct.md

  File containing partial configuration settings that need to be merged into main configuration file provided with option "-c".

 -p prefix_str, --prefix prefix_str
  Prefix to be used for each configuration variable.
-Default is "NCT_".
+By default, no prefix is used.

 -o output_file, --output output_file
  File to which generated output needs to be written.
 File extension of output_file is recognized and appropriate code is generated.
 Recognized file extensions are: